Latin is rarely taught these days in Great Britain. It might be because for a long time learning Latin was maybe the most boring subject.

 The good thing is that you won’t have to learn a whole new set of characters as the Latin alphabet is the same as the English one.

 The long list of words and Latin expression that teachers used to give to their students to memorize have been replaced by a more comprehensive way to learn Latin.

-Through conversation and listening, many modern methods will teach you how to speak, write and read Latin without boring you to death.
+Through conversation and listening, many modern methods will teach you how to speak, read and write Latin without boring you to death.